Ula666/AWS/README.md

 - Redundancy: Ensuring that critical system components have another identical component with the same data can take over in case of failure.
 - Monitoring: Identifying problems in production systems that may disrupt or degrade service.
 - Failover: The ability to switch from an active system component to a redundant component in case of failure, imminent failure, degraded performance, or functionality.
-- Failback: The ability to switch back from a redundant component t
+- Failback: The ability to switch back from a redundant component

 ### Monolithic Architecture
 - Monolith means composed all in one piece.
 The Monolithic application describes a single-tiered software application in which different components combined into a single program from a single platform.